susam/emacs4cl/README.md

 Also, Portacle is still Emacs.
 To use Portacle effectively, you have to learn Emacs and SLIME anyway.
-If you are going to learn Emacs and SLIME anyway, you might as well set to it up yourself.
+If you are going to learn Emacs and SLIME anyway, you might as well set it up yourself.
 Then you can add only those customizations to Emacs that you need instead of Portacle deciding what your Emacs experience should be like.